DuckMANlovesDucks/PequenOS-Project/README.md

 # NanoOS-Projeck
-this is an upcoming project for a small lightweight OS
+an upcoming project for a small lightweight OS based on chromium